 When to go for value?

-Ngorongoro’s recent raise in its park fees have meant that this is Africa’s most expensive destination to be on safari.
+Ngorongoro’s recent raise in its park fees have meant that this is an expensive destination to be on safari.
 The cost of taking a vehicle onto the floor of the Ngorongoro is $300, whereas the park fee itself is $60 – and this is before you pay for your accommodation for the night!
-In summary, this really is not a cheap place to be on safari – far from it.
 Travel in November, however, as well as April and May, and the standard low season rates apply to all the properties in the Ngorongoro Conservation Area.
 This is the most affordable time of year to be in the park.

 Activities in the Ngorongoro Crater